yuchen-mei/ee372-esekf/README.md

 # Using the Pipecleaners

-First, make sure you update various install paths the `setup.bashrc` file.
+First, make sure you update various install paths in the `setup.bashrc` file.
 Then source it.

 Next, enter into the build directory of the pipecleaner you want to run, and run the following: